-The information that you provide will be used to build a picture of the location, type and number of hollows available in our local area, as well as the wildlife using these hollows.
-This information will inform management plans to retain important habitat trees, plant future habitat trees and supplement missing habitat (e.g. with nest boxes).
+The information that you provide will be used to build a picture of the location, type and number of hollows available in our local area, as well as the wildlife utilising these hollows.
+This information will inform management plans to retain important habitat trees, plant future habitat trees and supplement missing habitat (e.g. nest boxes).
 For more information visit facebook.com/hollowsashomes.

 Hollows as Homes is supported by the Sydney Coastal Councils Group through funding from the Australian Government.

-So spread the word: @HollowsAsHomes or #HollowsAsHomes
+Spread the word: @HollowsAsHomes or #HollowsAsHomes

 To find out what you can do at home to reduce fox numbers in your area, please download our urban Feral Fox Brochure.

-The Flora within the City of Canada Bay is highly diverse with a total of 159 plant species located across the City area.
+The Flora within the City of Canada Bay is highly diverse with a total of 159 native plant species located across the City area.

 The City of Canada Bay has developed a Flora Inventory of local native plant diversity with the intent that his inventory will be used in Plans of Management of open spaces and to develop polices and innovative mechanisms to ensure and promote biodiversity conservation within the City.

-The widespread loss of Sydney Turpentine-Ironbark Forest throughout the Sydney Basin has resulted in its listing under Division 5 of Part 2 of the NSW Biodiversity Conservation Act 2016 as an Endangered Ecological Community.
+The widespread loss of Sydney Turpentine Ironbark Forest throughout the Sydney Basin has resulted in its listing under Division 5 of Part 2 of the NSW Biodiversity Conservation Act 2016 as an Endangered Ecological Community.

 Further recognition of the vegetation community’s conservation value is provided by the Federal Government, which has listed Sydney Turpentine-Ironbark Forest as Critically Endangered under the Commonwealth Environmental Protection and Biodiversity Conservation Act (1999).
 The City of Canada Bay is actively working to ensure the protection and recovery of this community within the Local Government Area.